 - Pilots operating under VFR should exercise extreme caution while flying within a MOA when military activity is being conducted.
 The activity status (active/inactive) of MOAs may change frequently.
 Therefore, pilots should contact any FSS within 100 miles of the area to obtain accurate real-time information concerning the MOA hours of operation.
 Prior to entering an active MOA, pilots should contact the controlling agency for traffic advisories.

-Temporary MOAs areas are not charted.
-For temporary restricted areas, pilots should review the Notices to Airman Publication (NTAP), the FAA SUA website, and/or contact the appropriate overlying ATC facility to determine the effect of non-depicted SUA areas along their routes of flight.
+Temporary MOAs are not charted.
+For temporary restricted areas, pilots should review the Domestic Notices found in the External Links section of the Federal NOTAM System (FNS) NOTAM Search or Air Traffic Plans and Publications website, the FAA SUA website, and/or contact the appropriate overlying ATC facility to determine the effect of non-depicted SUA areas along their routes of flight.

 - Alert Areas are depicted on aeronautical charts to inform nonparticipating pilots of areas that may contain a high volume of pilot training or an unusual type of aerial activity.
 Pilots should be particularly alert when flying in these areas.
 All activity within an Alert Area must be conducted in accordance with FAA regulations, without waiver, and pilots of participating aircraft as well as pilots transiting the area must be equally responsible for collision avoidance.

 - CFAs contain activities which, if not conducted in a controlled environment, could be hazardous to nonparticipating aircraft.
 The distinguishing feature of the CFA, as compared to other special use airspace, is that its activities are suspended immediately when spotter aircraft, radar, or ground lookout positions indicate an aircraft might be approaching the area.
 There is no need to chart CFAs since they do not cause a nonparticipating aircraft to change its flight path.

 - Military Training Route (MTR)